pegliang/CampusBuddy/README.md

 ### Auth Service
 Microservice that will handle all authentication requests when logging in, logging out, changing user settings, and modifying user sessions.

+### Matching Service
+Microservice that will handle all matching related services, i.e. get possible user matches and record user choices.

 ## Setup
 All backend functions and hosting are carried out using Docker